AmooAti/Djago-Learning/ORM.md

 ## F & Q
 ### F
-If we want to compare an attribute in model with another attribute in the same model we can use F object
+If we want to compare an attribute in a model with another attribute in the same model, we can use the F object

 ```python
 # Model